Tzu Chi

+The Buddhist Tzu Chi Charity Foundation (佛教慈濟慈善事業基金會 (Buddhist Compassionate Relief Charitable Foundation)) is a Taiwanese international humanitarian and nongovernmental organization.
+Its work includes medical aid, disaster relief, and environmental work.

-The Tzu Chi Foundation was founded by Cheng Yen, a Taiwanese Buddhist nun, or bhikkhuni, in 1966 as a Buddhist humanitarian organization.
-The organization began as a group of thirty housewives who saved money for needy families.
-Tzu Chi gradually expanded its services over time, opening a free medical clinic in 1972 and building its first hospital in 1986.
-The organization underwent a rapid expansion in the late 1980s and early 1990s, coinciding with a surge of popularity in Humanistic Buddhism in Taiwan.
-In the 1990s the organization started major international disaster relief efforts.
-Tzu Chi is known for undertaking long-term projects such as building new homes, schools, hospitals, and places of worship (including churches and mosques for non-Buddhists) for victims following a disaster.
-As of 2013, the organization was estimated at over 10 million members worldwide throughout 47 countries.
+The foundation was founded on 14 April 1966 by Cheng Yen, a Taiwanese Buddhist nun, as a Buddhist humanitarian organization, initially funded by housewives.
+Tzu Chi expanded its services over time, opening a free medical clinic in 1972 and building its first hospital in 1986.
+The organization underwent rapid expansion in the late 1980s and early 1990s, coinciding with a surge of popularity in Humanistic Buddhism in Taiwan.
+In the 1990s, the organization started major international disaster relief efforts, including the construction of new homes, schools, hospitals, and places of worship.

-Tzu Chi has a policy of being secular in its humanitarian work; however Buddhist teachings are often integrated into its practices for volunteers.
-Cheng Yen is considered to be one of the "Four Heavenly Kings" of Taiwanese Buddhism, and Tzu Chi itself is considered to be one of the "Four Great Mountains", or four major Buddhist organizations of Taiwan along with Fo Guang Shan, Dharma Drum Mountain, and Chung Tai Shan.
+Today, Tzu Chi has a policy of being secular in its humanitarian work, with Buddhist teachings being integrated into its practices for volunteers.
+Cheng Yen is also considered to be one of the "Four Heavenly Kings" of Taiwanese Buddhism, with Tzu Chi itself being considered to be one of the "Four Great Mountains", of Taiwanese Buddhist organizations, along with Fo Guang Shan, Dharma Drum Mountain, and Chung Tai Shan.
+It has a special consultative status at the United Nations Economic and Social Council.
+It is also a co-chair of the UN Inter-agency Task Force on Religion and Sustainable Development Multi-Faith Advisory Council for 2022-2023.